Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Methods

 The parameters to optimize are the values $y_i$ of $f(x_i)$ at the node points.
 The node points are kept fixed, and their spacing is chosen to be regular $x_{i+1}-x_i\equiv\Delta$, and

 The Jacobian of such a deformation is simply

 The number of the node points $M$ defines the number of parameters to optimize.
 By increasing $M$ and decreasing $\Delta$ one can approximate any continuous function with arbitrary precision with such a piecewise linear function, and thus for the needed contours piecewise linearity is not really an assumption here, but continuity and being single-valued are.
 This ansatz was already applied in our previous work to deform the trace of a random matrix variable in Ref. \cite{Giordano:2023ppk}.
 One can also generalize the ansatz to include non-single-valued contours, by having an independent parametrization of the real and imaginary parts.
 Based on our findings, it is not needed to do so for the models considered in this paper.
+An alternative way to look at non-single-valued contours could be through a change of variables.